-Kelly is currently a member of the Sioux Empire Rock-a-Bettys, a local nonprofit empowering women through an educational scholarship program, as well as volunteering and fundraising.
+Kelly was a member from 2013 to 2019 of the Sioux Empire Rock-a-Bettys, a local nonprofit empowering women through an educational scholarship program, as well as volunteering and fundraising.
 She worked on development for the organization from its inception and was a board member from 2013-2015.
-Kelly recently joined Dakota Rural Action through Homegrown Sioux Empire, an organization that builds community leadership on a grassroots level, with a focus on conservation and the environment.
+Kelly is a member of Dakota Rural Action through Homegrown Sioux Empire, an organization that builds community leadership on a grassroots level, with a focus on conservation and the environment.
 Additionally, Kelly is a board member with LEAD South Dakota (Leaders Engaged and Determined), a nonprofit organization working to empower women and engage them in the political process.

-Kelly has excelled in the hospitality industry for over 15 years, more specifically in central Sioux Falls.
+Kelly has excelled in the hospitality industry for over 17 years, more specifically in central Sioux Falls.
 She has been serving people from all backgrounds and is able to connect with people and find common ground with ease.
-Kelly is currently pursuing her degree in Sociology and Political Science at SDSU.
-Kelly enjoys cooking at home with friends, playing softball and sand volleyball, nature and camping, yoga, coffee, and spending quality time with family and friends.
+Kelly enjoys cooking, playing softball and sand volleyball, nature and camping, biking, watching movies, coffee, and spending quality time with her parner, friends, and family.